Adam Reach: Sheffield Wednesday

 At the start of the 2019–20 season, Reach continued to regain his first team place for the side, playing in different various midfield positions.
-It wasn't until on 28 September 2019 when he scored his first goal of the season, as well as, setting up the club's fourth goal of the game, in a 4–1 win against Middlesbrough.
+On 28 September 2019, he scored his first goal of the season, as well as, setting up the club's fourth goal of the game, in a 4–1 win against Middlesbrough.
 His second goal of the season then came on 4 January 2020, in a 1–0 win against Brighton & Hove Albion.
 However, Reach suffered a toe injury that kept him out for a month.
 Despite being in the first team regular, Reach's performance has received criticism, with Yorkshire Live said: "True, injuries have hampered the winger.
 His form has fluctuated, resulting in him only finding the back of the net once in 24 starts and six substitute appearances in the league."
 He agreed with the criticism, saying: "My own season's been similar to the team's, a little bit topsy-turvy.
-I’ve had some good moments and some not-so-good moments.
+I've had some good moments and some not-so-good moments.
 Consistency has been a positive of my time at this club but this season let it down a bit.
-I think I’ve improved in areas and, if I can start each season a slightly better player or person, that's good."
+I think I've improved in areas and, if I can start each season a slightly better player or person, that's good."
 Once the season resumed behind closed doors because of the COVID-19 pandemic, Reach returned to the first team on 20 June 2020 against Nottingham Forest, coming on as a 74th-minute substitute, in a 1–1 draw.
 He went on to make two starts out of the nine remaining matches of the season, and finished the season, making forty appearances and scoring two times in all competitions.

 On 20 May 2021 it was announced that he would leave Sheffield Wednesday at the end of the season, following the expiry of his contract.

+West Bromwich Albion

 On 2 August 2021, Reach joined Championship side West Bromwich Albion on a three-year deal.
+On 19 March 2022, he scored his first goal for the club in a 2–2 away draw at Bristol City, tapping in a 93-minute equaliser, after a flowing passage of play.

+He departed the club upon the expiration of his contract at the end of the 2023–24 season.

+Wycombe Wanderers

+On 3 February 2025, Reach joined League One side Wycombe Wanderers.

+On 20 May 2025, the club announced he would be leaving in June when his contract expired.

+Lincoln City

+On 1 September 2025, Reach signed for League One side Lincoln City, signing a one-year contract.
+He made his debut the following day, starting the match against Notts County in the EFL Trophy and getting the assist for Sonny Bradley's opener.
+His first goal came away to Peterborough United, a direct free-kick in an evental 3–0 win.